winitzki/scall/tutorial/programming_dhall.md

 In this Haskell code, `id` is an identity function of type `F a → F a`.

-The corresponding Dhall code is analogous, except we need to write out all type parameters:
+The corresponding Dhall code is similar, except we need to write out all type parameters:

 ```dhall
 let monadJoin = λ(F : Type → Type) → λ(monadF : Monad F) → λ(a : Type) → λ(ffa : F (F a)) →